-York EPC offers a quick and efficient service at a competitive price of just £55 with no VAT (as we are not VAT registered) which includes the property assessment and the EPC report.
+York EPC offers a quick and efficient service at a competitive price of just £55 plus VAT which includes the property assessment and the EPC report.
 We aim to carry out the assessment within 48 hours of an enquiry and the completed EPC report is delivered within 24 hours of the assessment.

 You can call or use our contact form to arrange an EPC or simply book an EPC online and we will respond to you the same working day to confirm the date and time.